You can make a report to Adult Protective Services (APS) even if you are not considered a mandatory reporter.

 - Professional school personnel

-- Employees of a social service, welfare, mental health, home care, hospice, home health, adult day care or adult day health agency
+- Employees of a social service, welfare, mental health, adult day health, adult day care, home health, home care, hospice, or certified residential services and supports agency

-- Health care providers subject to Title 18 RCW (such as nurses and doctors)
+- Health care provider subject to Title 18 RCW (such as nurses and doctors)

 Who else do I need to contact?